cybertraining-dsc/su22-reu-385/time-series-prediction/anova/anova-timeseries.md

 One Way, you have one independent variable affecting a dependent variable.
 With a Two Way ANOVA, there are two independents.
 Use a Two way ANOVA when you have one measurement variable  and two nominal variables.
-In other words, if your experiment has a quantitative outcome and you have two categorical explanatory variables, a two way ANOVA is appropriate.
+In other words, if your experiment has a quantitative outcome, and you have two categorical explanatory variables, a two-way ANOVA is appropriate.

+This example is copied from[3]
 ``` python
 import numpy as np
 import pandas as pd